martin-hughes/libtmt/docs/FeatureCompleteness.md

 9. libtmt treats this as dsr(6) even though that's not strictly specified by the ansi terminfo details.

 10. There are no specific tests for `am`, but plenty of tests rely on the automatic margin behaviour.

+11. The newly empty characters are filled with the default display attributes.
+Different terminals do different things here, so any sensible behaviour is probably reasonable.
+A more comprehensive description is in `tmt.c`.

 ## Unsupported Features